DTUSoftware/MemoryManagement/README.md

    It is important that adjacent free blocks are not left unattended because:
    When several programs have been allocated and deallocated, it will eventually leave gabs in the memory between the used memory.
-If the block to be freed is next to an unallocated block, and we don't combine them, then we will essentially end up with a bunch of unallocated blocs next to each other, and we won't be able to allocate memory that is bigger than a certain size, even though there is enough unallocated memory.
+If the block to be freed is next to an unallocated block, and we don't combine them, then we will essentially end up with a bunch of unallocated blocks next to each other, and we won't be able to allocate memory that is bigger than a certain size, even though there is enough unallocated memory.

 2. **Which function(s) need to be concerned about adjacent free blocks?**